Yarden-zamir/vps-manager/docs/dns-management.md

-# DNS Management with OctoDNS
+# DNS Management with Terraform (Local State)

-This guide explains how DNS management is integrated into the VPS Manager using OctoDNS and GitHub Actions.
+This guide explains how DNS management is integrated into the VPS Manager using Terraform with a local backend.
+Minimal setup targeting Netlify DNS only.

 ## Overview